oracle-livelabs/database/23cfree/introduction/intro-java-json.md

 In this lab, you will:
 * Create JSON Duality Views
 * Perform insert, update, delete operations against JSON Duality Views
-* Perform both JSON and SQL operations against JSON Duality Views
+* Perform both JSON and SQL operations against JSON Duality Views in a Java application

 ### Prerequisites